tapuaharel/matrix-homeserver-project/UBUNTU.md

 # Ubuntu Server LTS Installation and Configuration

-This document outlines the steps to install and configure Ubuntu Server LTS on a Raspberry Pi 4 and set it up to work with your Matrix homeserver.
+Ubuntu Server LTS is the operating system running on the Raspberry Pi 4

 ## Initial Setup